 - defaultStaticResourcesStorage is the storage for static resources from your packages.
-This storage is readonly and does not operate on Resource objects.
-See additional information about package resources below. - defaultPersistentResourcesStorage is the general storage for Resource object content.
+This storage is readonly and does not operate on PersistentResource instances.
+See additional information about package resources below. - defaultPersistentResourcesStorage is the general storage for PersistentResource content.
 This storage is used as default if nothing else is specified.
 Custom storages will most likely be similar to this storage so all of the information below applies.